 Full name of Organisation: Blackburn Festival of Speech, Music and Dance

 The safety of children and members of other vulnerable groups is paramount and all, without exception, have the right to protection from abuse.
-All suspicions and allegations of abuse will be taken seriously, responded to swiftly and appropriately and all the Festival’s trustees/organisers/staff volunteers have a responsibility to report concerns.
+All suspicions and allegations of abuse will be taken seriously, responded to swiftly and appropriately and all the trustees/organisers/staff volunteers of the Festival have a responsibility to report concerns.

 Purpose and Function of the Organisation: